How Is Spousal Support Calculated?

-Spousal support is not automatic in Missouri.
-It is not awarded after a certain number of years of marriage, with a certain number of children, or when the spouse’s income is at a certain level.
-Both parties to a divorce are presumed to be self-sufficient, and the burden is on the party seeking spousal support to prove otherwise.
+Spousal support is not necessarily automatic.
+It is not awarded after a certain number of years of marriage, with a certain number of children or when the spouse’s income is at a certain level.
+Both parties to a divorce are presumed to be self-sufficient, and the burden is typically on the party seeking spousal support to prove otherwise.

 When Is Spousal Support Awarded?

-When divorce occurs in Missouri, each spouse is expected to take steps to become adequately employed and become and remain self-sufficient.
-In some marriages, however, when one spouse has been absent from the workforce for a very long time, or when there is a great disparity of income, the court may award spousal maintenance.
-Support may be awarded to a spouse who lacks adequate property and is unable to obtain employment to support his or her reasonable needs.
+When divorce occurs, each spouse (if able) is expected to take steps to become adequately employed and become and remain self-sufficient.
+In some marriages, however, when one spouse has been absent from the workforce for a very long time, if they are unable to find work or when there is a great disparity of income, the court may award spousal maintenance.
+Support may be awarded to a spouse who lacks adequate property and is unable to obtain employment to support their reasonable needs.

 Spousal support is not a lifetime obligation.
 It is intended to serve as a bridge between divorce and self-sufficiency for the spouse receiving the support.
 In determining the amount and duration of spousal maintenance, the court will consider:

 - Financial resources of both parties

 - Obligations and assets of both parties

 - Conduct of both parties during the marriage

 - Standard of living established during the marriage